Digital-Preservation-Finland/file-scraper/README.rst

     * https://github.com/Digital-Preservation-Finland/dpx-validator
     * https://github.com/Digital-Preservation-Finland/iso-schematron-xslt1

 Where file-scraper needs to know a path to an executable or other resource, it is specified in ``file_scraper/config.py``.
-They correspond to the paths used by CSC, but they can be edited to match the installation locations on another system.
+They correspond to the paths used by the Finnish national Digital Preservation Services, but they can be edited to match the installation locations on another system.

 JHove Installation Notes
 ------------------------

 By default, the JHove is installed to the home directory of the current user, and thus the executable is not found by the default executable search of Unix-like systems.
 In order for JHove to be usable by file-scraper, one of the following must be done:

-* choose install the software in a directory included in ``$PATH`` when the installer prompts for installation location,
+* install the software in a directory included in ``$PATH`` when the installer prompts for installation location,
 * add the installation location to ``$PATH``, or